russellcxl/switcheo/src/problem1/README.md

 	for b > 0 {
 		// if both bits are 1, return 1; else return 0
 		carry = a & b
-		// Sum of bits of a ^ b
+		// sum bits using XOR
 		a = a ^ b
-		// Shift the carry bit by one bit in left side b = carry << 1
+		// leftshift carry and assign to b b = carry << 1
 	}
 	return a